RSC Anderlecht: History

 In the Europa League they were eliminated in the quarter final by Manchester United in extra time.

 After businessman Marc Coucke took over the club in 2018, structural changes followed, together with regular personnel changes.
 Sportingly, a low point was reached in 2019–20: despite the return of club icon Vincent Kompany, the club did not qualify for the European club competitions the following season, which it had managed for the previous 55 years.

-After a few disappointing seasons, Anderlecht could again compete for the championship title in the 2023-24 season, finishing 2nd on the regular season of Belgian Pro League.
+After a few disappointing seasons, Anderlecht again competed for the championship title in the 2023–24 season, finishing second in the regular season of the Belgian Pro League.